Lilian Garcia: World Wrestling Federation/Entertainment (1999–2010)

-In 1999, García was hired by World Wrestling Federation (WWF) as a ring announcer.
+In 1999, Garcia was hired by World Wrestling Federation (WWF) as a ring announcer.
 She made her debut on the August 23, 1999, episode of Raw is War in Ames, Iowa.
 She was involved in her first angle on the September 13 episode of Raw is War, when Jeff Jarrett applied a figure four leglock to her after she angered him by announcing his loss by disqualification to Luna Vachon.

 Garcia's second angle occurred on the December 13, 1999, episode of Raw.
 She introduced Miss Kitty for a Women's Championship chocolate pudding pool match.
 After Garcia announced her, Miss Kitty grabbed the mic and informed Garcia that she was now to be known as "The Kat".
 Her opponent, Tori, came out for their match and right after the two women began, X-Pac came poolside in a skin diving suit complete with snorkel, flippers, and goggles.
 As he was adjusting his goggles Tori jumped on his back causing both of them to fall into the pool with X-Pac landing up on top of Tori, giving Miss Kitty an easy pinfall.
 Garcia announced the winner as "Miss Kitty", which infuriated The Kat, who threw Garcia into the pool of pudding.